agu3rra/agu3rra.github.io/docs/index.md

 # Welcome \o/

 Welcome to my blog.
 Here you can find articles on technology related topics that I've found useful myself, so I wanted to share with the world.
-Beginning with a couple of my favorite quotes:
+I'll begin with a couple of my favorite quotes:

 !!! quote "Steve Jobs"
     Stay hungry.
 Stay Foolish.